 In the rehab they spoke about funny things that didn’t make much sense at first.
 Things like going to meetings and being in an abstinence based program which included alcohol.

-I was in that treatment centre for three weeks and a few miraculous things happened in that time.
+I was in that treatment center for three weeks and a few miraculous things happened in that time.
 I came to understand that I have the disease of addiction and began to identify as a recovering addict.
 I started to function quite normally WITHOUT crystal meth in my system.

 I related to both speakers and decided that when I left I would go along to one of their meetings.
 And I did.
 And I still do today.